chasgames/Weathermap-History/README.md

 ---

 ## Prerequisites
-- Convert (yum install ImageMagick , and on ubuntu apt install imagemagick ) - used to convert pngs to gif
+- Access to the "convert" command (yum install ImageMagick , and on ubuntu apt install imagemagick ) - used to convert pngs to gif
 - (Optional) pngquant (yum install pngquant , apt install pngquant) - PNG Optimization
 - (Optional) gifsicle (yum install gifsicle, apt install gifsicle) - GIF Optimization (shows a GIF filesize reduction of 87%)
 - Assumes your librenms path is /opt/librenms (otherwise you will need to edit the scripts)